-All Ph.D. students must enroll in the three core courses, preferably in their first year (if offered):
+All Ph.D. students must enroll in two of the three core courses, preferably in their first year (if offered):

+RLST 200A: Religion, Politics, and Public Discourse

+RLST 200B: Representations, Interpretations, and Critical Histories present to the graduate students various methods and theories for the study of religion as a public social phenomenon.

-RLST 200A: Religion, Politics, and Public Discourse RLST 200B: Representations, Interpretations, and Critical Histories RLST 200C: Religions in Contact The specific topics of these courses may vary according to the instructor and, with permission from the graduate advisor, these courses are repeatable one time (assuming the syllabus varies significantly).
-These courses are designed to present to the graduate students various methods and theories for the study of religion as a public, social phenomenon.
+RLST 200C: Religions in Contact

+The specific topics of these courses may vary according to the instructor and, with permission from the Graduate Advisor, these courses may be repeated one time (assuming the syllabus varies significantly).
+These courses are designed to